vlizarn/challenge-python-lottery/README.md

 #### Example 2 - Game constructor

 The `Game` constructor needs arguments for all parameters to perform correctly.
 In this case, the `Game` constructor is responsible for the data request provided for the `Lottery` constructor.
-These two constructors have default parameters that mustn't require arguments provided by the user to perform.
+These two constructors have default parameters that mustn't require arguments requested by the user to perform.

 ```python